Pediatric Feeding Program

 - Your child’s response to feeling hungry or full

-- Parents and caregivers are keys to your child’s success.
+- As a parent or caregiver, you know your child best.
 You will have an active role in setting treatment goals and figuring out what works.

-- During treatment, you and your child’s team will carefully collect data to learn what is working for your child.
+- During treatment, we may ask you and your child’s team to carefully collect data to learn what is working for your child.

-- We ask your child to answer questions about themselves, if they can.
-We also ask you about your child’s behavior and symptoms.
-You complete data sheets tailored to your family.
+- We may ask your child to answer questions about themselves, if they can.
+We may also ask you about your child’s behavior and symptoms related to feeding.
+Based on your child’s needs, we may ask you to complete data sheets tailored to your family and feeding questionnaires.